-This publication provides information needed to plan for, customize, maintain, and diagnose problems with the File Manager for z/OS base component, Db2® component (FM/DB2), IMSTM component (FM/IMS), and CICS® component (FM/CICS).
+This publication provides information needed to plan for, customize, maintain, and diagnose problems with the File Manager Base component, Db2® component (FM/DB2), IMS[TM] component (FM/IMS), and CICS® component (FM/CICS).

 About this document

 These topics provide information needed to plan for, customize, maintain, and diagnose problems with IBM® File Manager for z/OS®.